The Great Pivot of Spring 2020

 Re-envisioning Courses and Maximizing Online Teaching Tools

 Some popular aspects of ExCollege classes, such as frequent guest speakers and independent student work, can be transitioned online somewhat easily.
 However, it can be harder to keep the participatory dynamic that defines the ExCollege experience.
 That said, many of our instructors found success by leaning into online teaching practices rather than trying to replicate their course as it was.
 For some, that meant overhauling parts of the class into a hybrid synchronous and asynchronous model.
-Nicolas Avalle and Siddharth Jejurikar, peer instructors for Film, Philosophy, and the Search for Meaning, decided on a flipped classroom approach where students watched pre-recorded lectures ahead of time and dedicated their full Zoom session to discussions.
+Alma Avalle and Siddharth Jejurikar, peer instructors for Film, Philosophy, and the Search for Meaning, decided on a flipped classroom approach where students watched pre-recorded lectures ahead of time and dedicated their full Zoom session to discussions.
 Siddharth explained “This allowed us to still see our class once a week for a full conversation without asking them to spend too much time staring at a computer screen.”